CaptainProton42/SphereScaper/README.md

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">I managed to apply <a href="https://twitter.com/OskSta?ref_src=twsrc%5Etfw">@OskSta</a>&#39;s amazing organic quad grid generation to a sphere!
 Not sure yet if I should do anything with it 🤔 <a href="https://twitter.com/hashtag/GodotEngine?src=hash&amp;ref_src=twsrc%5Etfw">#GodotEngine</a> <a href="https://t.co/sqA35TQCaf">pic.twitter.com/sqA35TQCaf</a></p>&mdash; CaptainProton42 (@CaptainProton42) <a href="https://twitter.com/CaptainProton42/status/1325752495235330049?ref_src=twsrc%5Etfw">November 9, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-Since I got some feedback and people asking me how I achieved this, I decided to give some more context.
-Don't expect a full-on tutorial here on how to do this in the engine of your choice.
-Instead, this is supposed to give you some more background and tricks on how to achieve something like this and explain some of the (suprisingly simple) theory.
-I will attempt to cover the grid generation itself as well as give a brief introduction to marching squares.
+Since I got some feedback and people asking me how to do this, I decided to give some more context.
+However, don't expect a full-on tutorial for the engine of your choice.
+Instead, this is supposed to give you some more background on how to implement something like this and explain some of the theory behind it.
+I will attempt to cover the grid generation itself as well as give a brief introduction to tile placement and marching squares.

 As is probably already clear to you, this is directly based on a grid generation algorithm that [Oskar Stålberg](https://twitter.com/osksta) posted on Twitter a while ago and which he uses in his sandbox town building game [Townscaper](https://store.steampowered.com/app/1291340/Townscaper/).
 He has also written a very in-depth post on the process of building the tech behind Townscaper on [imgur](https://imgur.com/gallery/i364LBr).